hyperledger/fabric-rfcs/README.md

 period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
-  - This step is taken when enough of the tradeoffs have been discussed that the subteam is in a position to make a decision.
+  - This step is taken when enough of the tradeoffs have been discussed that the maintainers are in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
 However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a